 Examples of Weak Passwords

-Personal information in passwords – Including information such as date of birth, street name and name in passwords.
-For example, a password of John99 or Maplewood09 for John, born in 1999 and living in Number 9, Maplewood Street.
+Personal information in passwords: Including information such as date of birth, street name and first name.
+For example, a password of John99 or Maplewood099 for someone named John who was born in 1999 and lives on Maplewood Street.

-Passwords varied with a single character – Changing from lowercase to capital letters or adding a period, ampersand or exclamation mark for “different” passwords across accounts.
+Passwords varied with a single character: Changing from lowercase to capital letters or adding a period or exclamation mark for “different” passwords across multiple accounts.
 For example, using the password Alice2004 on one account and using the password AlicE2004 on another account.